keenan-v1/pygame-wrapper/README.md

 # pygame-wrapper

-This is a basic wrapper around the `pygame` python library.
+This is a basic wrapper around the `pygame` python library, as well as integrating the `pygame_gui` library.

 Don't use it yet.
 It's just me messing around. 😊